datahub-project/datahub/docs/advanced/browse-paths-upgrade.md

 /prod/snowflake/warehouse1/db1/test_table
 ```

-In the UI, we artificially truncate the final path component when you are browsing the Entity hierarchiy, so your browse experience
+In the UI, we artificially truncate the final path component when you are browsing the Entity hierarchy, so your browse experience
 would be:

 `prod` > `snowflake` > `warehouse1`> `db1` > `Click Entity`